jupyterlab/frontends-team-compass/README.md

 2. A core maintainer reviews any existing code as a sanity check.
 3. Relicense any existing code to https://github.com/jupyterlab/team-compass/blob/master/LICENSE.
 4. Give the community roughly a week to comment on the proposal.
 5. Pending any objections, create a new repository.
-Give any maintainers admin privileges on that repo and add them as maintainers on the relevant NPM packages.
+   1. Give any maintainers admin privileges on that repo
+   2. Add them as maintainers on the relevant NPM packages.
+A user must be added to a team, which then has access to packages (under "Teams").
+      1. Admin logs in to https://www.npmjs.com
+      2. Select avatar dropdown and go to "Profile Settings"
+      3. Select the jupyterlab org
+      4. Go to Members
+      5. Click "Invite Members..."
+      6. Add the username or email
+      7. Click "Invite"
+      8. Click "Continue"